This website is intended for a U.S. audience only

-Aimmune Therapeutics, Inc. (“Aimmune”) participates in the EU/U.S. and Swiss/U.S. Privacy Shield programs administered by the United States Department of Commerce (“Privacy Shield”) and has certified to the Department of Commerce that Aimmune adheres to the Privacy Shield Principles.
-As part of our participation in the Privacy Shield, Aimmune has committed to processing all personal data1 Aimmune receives from EU member states, Switzerland and other participating countries in reliance on the Privacy Shield (“from the EU and Switzerland”) in accordance with its Privacy Shield commitments including the Privacy Shield Principles of Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement, and Liability.
+Aimmune Therapeutics, Inc. (“Aimmune”) participates in the Privacy Shield programs administered by the United States Department of Commerce (“Privacy Shield”) and has certified to the Department of Commerce that Aimmune adheres to the Privacy Shield Principles.
+As part of our participation in Privacy Shield, Aimmune has committed to processing all personal data Aimmune has received in accordance with its Privacy Shield commitments including the Privacy Shield Principles of Notice; Choice; Accountability for Onward Transfer; Security; Data Integrity and Purpose Limitation; Access; and Recourse, Enforcement, and Liability.

 In the event of a conflict between this Privacy Statement and the Privacy Shield Principles, the Privacy Shield Principles will control.
-In the event of a conflict between this Privacy Shield Privacy Statement and applicable laws, Aimmune will seek to comply with both requirements, but if that is not possible, Aimmune will comply with its obligations under applicable law.
-This policy does not apply to personal data Aimmune transfers about its employees and applicants, which are covered by a separate human-resources-oriented Privacy Shield Privacy Statement.
+In the event of a conflict between this Privacy Statement and applicable laws, Aimmune will seek to comply with both requirements, but if that is not possible, Aimmune will comply with its obligations under applicable law.
+This Privacy Statement does not apply to personal data Aimmune transfers about its employees and applicants, which is covered by a separate human-resources-oriented Privacy Shield statement.

 Aimmune’s Privacy Shield Privacy Statement is organized around the following principles: